xebis/github-organization-as-code/README.md

 # GitHub Organization as Code

-Streamline GitHub organization repository management with YAML configuration, GitHub workflows, AWS S3 storage, and GitHub App installation—powered by Terraform under the hood.
+Manage your GitHub organization repositories with GitOps principles using YAML configuration, GitHub Actions, AWS S3 storage, and GitHub App integration—powered by Terraform.

 ## Features

-Automate GitHub organization repository creation with YAML configuration, powered by Terraform, stored at AWS S3 storage, and configured using GitHub App integration.
+- **Automated Repository Management** - Define repositories, and repository properties using simple YAML file.
+- **GitOps Workflow** - Manage configurations via pull requests and automate updates using GitHub Actions.
+- **Terraform** - Uses Terraform under the hood to apply changes efficiently.
+- **Terraform State Management** - Stores Terraform state securely in AWS S3.
+- **GitHub App Integration** - Uses a GitHub App for authentication and API interactions.

 ### Fun Fact

-This GitHub repository was automatically created using the code in this repository.
+This repository was automatically created and is continuously managed using the very code inside it!

 ## Installation and Configuration

-Prepare a bucket at AWS S3 or compatible storage.
+Set up an AWS S3 bucket or a compatible storage service.

 Create a GitHub App: